-Students not making Satisfactory Academic Progress at the end of the academic year will not be awarded financial aid in the subsequent year unless they submit a successful appeal to the Academic Standing Committee.
-Such an appeal must explain the circumstances that led to the unsatisfactory progress and present a plan for how the student will overcome those circumstances and return to Satisfactory Academic Progress within the next three terms of attendance.
-If the appeal is approved by the Committee, the student will be placed on "Financial Aid Probation" for the duration of the plan and may continue to receive financial aid.
-Failure to meet the requirements of the approved plan in each term until the end of that probationary period and achieve Satisfactory Academic Progress will result in the loss of further financial aid.
+Review of Satisfactory Academic Progress for financial aid purposes occurs at the end of each academic year.
+Students not making progress will not be awarded federal and/or state financial aid unless they submit a successful appeal to the Academic Standing Committee.
+The appeal must explain the circumstances that led to the unsatisfactory progress and present a plan for how the student will overcome those circumstances to regain satisfactory progress.
+If the appeal is approved, the student can be awarded financial aid for the following term and is placed on financial aid probation.
+The student must meet the criteria of the academic plan for that term outlined by the Academic Standing Committee in order to continue receiving financial aid.